jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-on top executives information, seeking blackmail material.20 Babuk ransomware operators have joined Clop and Snatch actors in gaining broader exposure for theirstolen victim data with anti\-establishment activist communities.21 After the fallout from the Colonial Pipeline hack led major underground forum administrators to ban talk of ransomware, Babuk announced a new platform where anyone can publish their stolen data.22Tactics, Techniques, and Procedures (TTPs) are more advanced
+on top executives information, seeking blackmail material.20 Babuk ransomware operators have joined Clop and Snatch actors in gaining broader exposure for their stolen victim data with anti\-establishment activist communities.21 After the fallout from the Colonial Pipeline hack led major underground forum administrators to ban talk of ransomware, Babuk announced a new platform where anyone can publish their stolen data.22
+Tactics, Techniques, and Procedures
+(TTPs) are more advanced
 Ransomware actors are developing new tools and exploits rapidly.
 Actors exploit